ujamjar/hardcaml-mor1kx/README.md

 A port of the _mor1kx_ OpenRISC 1200 implementation to HardCaml.

+*STATUS* most is code ported, but totally untested.
+The plan is to generate submodules individually, then insert them into the mor1kx rtl and check all outputs against the verilog model.
+Fix and repeat until everything works.

 # License

 The original code is covered by the _Open-Hardware-Description-License_.